k0r0pt/aiImagePromptGenerator/README.md

 ## Dependencies

 Currently, for LLM Prompt generation, this app requires Ollama to be running.
-It can run on local (default endpoint), or you can specify the location in the 3rd panel.
+It can run on local (default endpoint - http://localhost:11434), or you can specify the location in the 3rd panel.

 ## Features